DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 ## New Workflow

-***We don't have an actual new workflow rn solidified.
-But we're planning to have specific people only work on specific things.
-I.E. 1 person for texturing, 1 for hardsurface modeling***
+***We don't have an actual new workflow solidified right not, but we're planning to have specific people only work on specific things.
+	For example, 1 person for texturing, 1 for hard-surface modeling***

 > [!Important]
 > NO MORE HI-POLYS.
 It makes everything slower for the design team.
 Also, If you're gonna do a high to low poly, keep the naming convention the same.